jburnhams/rom-scout/README.md

 # rom-scout

-A JavaScript/TypeScript library for identifying ROM files and fetching metadata from Hasheous.
-Works in both browser and Node.js environments.
+rom-scout is an end-to-end toolkit for working with classic game ROMs.
+It identifies files via hashing, fetches metadata from a Hasheous server, and can boot games directly in the browser through the built-in EmulatorJS-powered player.

-## Features
+## Highlights

-- **Hash Calculation**: Calculate MD5, SHA-1, and CRC32 hashes for ROM files
-- **Hasheous Integration**: Fetch metadata from the Hasheous API
-- **Browser & Node.js**: Works seamlessly in both environments
-- **TypeScript**: Full TypeScript support with type definitions
+- **File identification** – calculate MD5/SHA-1/CRC32 hashes for ROMs and zip archives.
+- **Metadata lookup** – query Hasheous for titles, platforms, artwork, and more.
+- **Emulator playback** – launch ROMs with the bundled `RomPlayer` class to embed EmulatorJS in a web page.
-- **Multi-format**: Available as ESM, CommonJS, and browser bundles
+- **Universal delivery** – ship as ESM, CommonJS, and browser bundles with full TypeScript definitions.

 ## TypeScript Support